 EdSurge Reflects On a Year of Pandemic-Era Education Journalism

-This article is part of the guide: 2020 Vision: Reflections on Hope and Learning in a Most Challenging Year.
+This article is part of the collection: 2020 Vision: Reflections on Hope and Learning in a Most Challenging Year.

 As 2020 fades into 2021, EdSurge journalists offer the following personal reflections about reporting on education during the coronavirus pandemic.